christinerosquist/sentry-katacoda/sentry-tutorial/step1.md

-# Welcome to the first step of the tutorial.

-You have now got access to a terminal that contains a folder named *sample-app*, which contains a basic Node.js application.
+You have now gotten access to a terminal that contains a folder named *sample-app*, which contains a basic Node.js application.
 In this step we will tell you what you need to change in the different files of the application, in order to use *Sentry.io* on it.

 # Familiarize yourself with the application